Codecademy/docs/content/kotlin/concepts/serialization/serialization.md

 ## Libraries

-Kotlin serialization libraries belong to the `org.jetbrains.kotlinx:` group and begin with `kotlinx-serialization-` with suffixes that reflect the serialization format, such as: `json`.
+Kotlin serialization libraries belong to the `org.jetbrains.kotlinx:` group and begin with `kotlinx-serialization-` with suffixes that reflect the serialization format, such as `json`.

 ## Formats